dgreenfi/hw2/README.md

 Known Limitations and potential for refactoring:
 - Processing could be more efficient by breaking down output of connector to more granular {city:1} denoting that a tweet matching within proximity of the city has just been posted.
 This would allow for easier sums in the aggregation phase.
 - No buffer is given in maintaining state so signals oscillating near the threshold could generate a lot of alerts.
+- Filtering for only geolocated tweets is done in the stream receiver, ideally this would be part of the twitter stream subscription.

 ## Running The Bot
 ## 1. Start Redis